RacingThePlanet: 2008-2009

 In 2008, Dean Karnazes from USA and Laura Corti from Italy are named the 4 Deserts Champions.

-In 2008 & 2009, 4 Deserts Ultramarathon Series is ranked #2 on the TIME Magazine's list of World Top Endurance Events.
+In 2008 & 2009, 4 Deserts Ultramarathon Series is ranked #2 on the TIME Magazine's list of the World's Top Endurance Events.

 2010-2011

 In 2010 a record nine competitors completed the 4 Deserts Grand Slam, including three women who are the first to have achieved the feat - Samantha Gash of Australia, Lucy Rivers-Bulkeley and Linda Quirk.

 A Shanghai-based competitor died of heatstroke after competing in the 2010 Gobi March.
 His brother claimed Racing the Planet was "reckless" and ill-prepared.